-Our first tip sometimes takes a little practice to get right, but when you know the things your child does when they act out, you can take steps to make sure they can’t do them.
+Our first tip sometimes takes a little practice to get right, but when you know what your child does when they act out, you can take steps to ensure they can’t do them.
 What do we mean by that?
-Well, if your kid’s way of behaving badly is to pull everything they can out of your kitchen cupboards, your parenting plan should perhaps involve locking those cabinets, so that the behaviour isn’t able to get going in the first place.
+Well, if your kid’s way of behaving badly is to pull everything they can out of your kitchen cupboards, your parenting plan should perhaps involve locking those cabinets so that the behaviour isn’t able to get going in the first place.

 Tip 2 - Always Try & Remain Calm

 Ok, so one of the common denominators of most child flare-ups is stress.
 However, if you’re able to keep your head whilst all those around you are losing theirs, you’ll be much better placed to handle things in the right way.
 Raising children is challenging, but if you can remove much of the emotion of the situation and keep a calm voice and attitude, it can really help to diffuse things.
 In certain circumstances, like when preparing for dinner, perhaps suggest that your child could “help Daddy & Mummy lots” by washing their hands, rather than barking orders.
 There’s a good chance that it will result in your child actually doing what you ask the first time around.